AltropInc/alt/doc/script/Stream.md

 ## Passing Stream Object

 Streams are mutable objects.
 You can add and delete elements in a stream.
+You can also change the value of the elements contained in a stream.
 When you create a stream value through a constructor, a value conversion or a function output, and assign the value to a name, the name owns the stream value:
 ```altscript
 s := range(0, 10).gen();
 ```
-In this case, a stream is generated from range \[0,10) and assigned to name `s`.
-The name `s` owns the stream.
+In this case, a stream is generated from range \[0,10) and assigned to the name `s`.
+The name `s` owns the stream value.

-Stream objects follow the [pass-by-reference](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_reference) property.
-When you provide stream value referred by a name to another name, the name that receives the passed stream value is just a reference to the same stream value owned by someone else.
+Stream values follow the [pass-by-reference](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_reference) property.
+When you provide a stream value referred by a name `s` to another name `t`, the name `t` is just a reference to the same array value owned by the name `s`:
-For instance, when the stream owned by `s` is passed to another name:
 ```altscript
 t := s;
 ```